ViaVersion/VIAaaS/README.md

 TODO: Online mode, protocol auto detection, transparent proxying?

+Usage:
-Usage: ./gradlew clean run
+- ./gradlew clean run
+- There is currently no config
+- Backend address is determined by virtual host
+- VIAaaS currently must be used in a "viaaas" subdomain (may change in the future)
+- Private IP addresses are currently blocked

-Connect to mc.example.com._v1_8.viaaas.localhost (currently "viaaas" subdomain is used for separating VIAaaS proxy address from backend address)
+- Connect to mc.example.com._v1_8.viaaas.localhost